-8.7 Status-URI Response Header
+9.7 Status-URI Response Header

-The Status-URI response header may be used with the 102 Processing status code to inform the client as to the status of a method.
+The Status-URI response header may be used with the 102 (Processing) status code to inform the client as to the status of a method.

 '''

-Status-URI = "Status-URI" ":" (Status-Code "<" URI ">"); Status-Code is defined in 6.1.1 of [Fielding et al., 1997]
+Status-URI = "Status-URI" ":" (Status-Code Coded-URL) ; Status-Code is

+defined in 6.1.1 of [RFC2068]

 '''

 The URIs listed in the header are source resources which have been affected by the outstanding method.
 The status code indicates the resolution of the method on the identified resource.
-So, for example, if a MOVE method on a collection is outstanding and a 102 "Processing" response with a Status-URI response header is returned, the included URIs will indicate resources that have had move attempted on them and what the result was.
+So, for example, if a MOVE method on a collection is outstanding and a 102 (Processing) response with a Status-URI response header is returned, the included URIs will indicate resources that have had move attempted on them and what the result was.

-8.8 Timeout Request Header
+9.8 Timeout Request Header

 '''

 TimeOut = "Timeout" ":" 1#TimeType

 TimeType = ("Second-" DAVTimeOutVal | "Infinite" | Other)

 DAVTimeOutVal = 1digit

-Other = Extend field-value ; See section 4.2 of [Fielding et al., 1997]
+Other = "Extend" field-value ; See section 4.2 of [RFC2068]

 '''